-We have reviewed the principles and the contracts relating to the products introduced by the Company during the financial year ended 31 December 2020.
-We have also conducted our review to form an opinion as to whether the Company has complied with the Shariah principles, Shariah rulings issued by Shariah Advisory Council of BNM, Shariah standards issued by BNM pursuant to Section 29 of the Act, related Shariah rulings issued by the Shariah Advisory Council of Securities Commission Malaysia, as well as decisions made by us.
+We have reviewed the principles and contracts relating to the products introduced by the Company during the financial year ended 31 December 2021.
+We have also conducted our review to form an opinion as to whether the Company has complied with Shariah principles and requirements, Shariah rulings issued by Shariah Advisory Council of BNM, Shariah standards issued by BNM pursuant to Section 29 of the Islamic Financial Services Act 2013, related Shariah rulings issued by the Shariah Advisory Council of Securities Commission Malaysia, as well as decisions made by us.